wasp-lang/wasp/web/docs/deploying.md

 Fly.io offers a variety of free services that are perfect for deploying your first Wasp app!
 You will need a Fly.io account and the [`flyctl` CLI](https://fly.io/docs/hands-on/install-flyctl/).

 :::note
 Fly.io offers support for both locally built Docker containers and remotely built ones.
-However, for simplicity and reproducability, we will assume in these instructions that Docker is not installed (or is not running) and you will use a remote Fly.io builder.
+However, for simplicity and reproducability, we will force the use of a remote Fly.io builder.

 Additionally, `fly` is a symlink for `flyctl` on most systems and they can be used interchangeably.
 :::